jkk/formative/README.md

                         :table
                         :inline
       :fields       - Sequence of form field specifications.
 See below.
+      :tweaks       - Sequence of form field specifications which will be merged with :fields using merge-fields.
       :values       - Map of values used to populate the form fields :submit-label - Label to use on the submit button.
 Defaults to "Submit" :cancel-href  - When provided, shows a "Cancel" link or button next to the